Home treatment is often the first treatment for a rotator cuff problem. Treatment can help relieve the discomfort and keep the problem from getting

 Avoid putting your arm in a sling.
 It is

-important that you do not keep your shoulder completely still (immobilized),
+important that you don't keep your shoulder completely still (immobilized),

-because it can cause the joint to stiffen.
+because it can cause the joint to stiffen or can even lead to frozen shoulder.

 Move your arm carefully